yext/search-core/docs/answers-core.autocompleteresult.relateditem.md

 ## Remarks

-This property is only defined if the corresponing [SearchParameterField.fetchEntities](./answers-core.searchparameterfield.fetchentities.md) is true.
+This property is only defined if the corresponding [SearchParameterField.fetchEntities](./answers-core.searchparameterfield.fetchentities.md) field is true.